Energy Efficiency Research

-- Develop end-use saturations & fuel shares to support the 2019 achievable potential study;
+- Develop end-use saturations and fuel shares to support the 2019 achievable potential study;

-- Provide data on residential building characteristics, equipment penetration and demographics to support program design, evaluation and marketing; and
+- Provide data on residential building characteristics, equipment penetration and demographics to support program design, evaluation and marketing.

 - Provide relevant household equipment data to support electricity load forecasting.

-More information about the REUS methodology and study findings can be found in the report (available upon request) and in the final project webinar.
+More information about the REUS methodology and study findings can be found in the report and in the final project webinar.

 Detailed REUS results can be found in the Dynamic Reporting Tool.
 This tool summarizes the REUS results and allows users to query data for specific regions, housing types, etc.

 For more information about the REUS, please email email@example.com.
 Please allow a minimum of three business days for a response.